openstreams/wflow/doc/wflow_sbm.rst

         self.RiverWidth = pcr.ifthenelse(self.RiverWidth <= 0.0, W, self.RiverWidth)

-The table below list commonly used Manning's N values (in the N_River .tbl file).
+The table below list commonly used Manning's N values (in the N_River.tbl file).
 Please note that  the values for non river cells may arguably be set significantly higher.
 (Use N.tbl for non-river cells and N_River.tbl for river cells)